Daniel166590/Daniel-Powers-Portfolio/README.md

 ---

 ### Student Parking App (JavaFX)
-- JavaFX app to assist students in locating permitted campus lots based on their parking pass and class locations.
+- The JavaFX app will assist students in locating permitted campus lots based on their parking pass and class locations.
 - Includes GUI design and input handling.

 ---